The Great Cut 2019

-With a burst of support in December—capped off with an anonymous donation of $1,600—we cracked the $50,000 goal in our Fundraising Campaign.
-It took 14 months and 227 donations to hit our goal.
+Even our GoFundMe campaign hit the (revised) goal of $50,00.
+With a burst of support in December—capped off with an anonymous donation of $1,600—we cracked the $50k goal in the waning moments of 2019.

 What happened on Saturday was something truly special.
 The sun shone, the music flowed, the children played, people laughed and talked and shared and were happy together.
 It was a blessed day.